3 deaths found in investigation of impaired pathologist

 - Democrats know of second Kavanaugh accuser, New Yorker magazine reports

-Both the VA Office of Inspector General and the hospital are investigating whether the hospital acted properly.
+Internal and external pathologists are conducting the review, beginning with higher-priority and more complex cases.
+Additionally, both the VA Office of Inspector General and the hospital are investigating whether the hospital acted properly after Levy was initially found to be impaired in March 2016.

+After completing an in-patient program, Levy returned to work, under monitor by a physician health program.
+In October 2017, Levy was again found to be impaired.
+Although Levy admits showing up to work drunk in 2016, he says he had a misinterpreted complex migraine in 2017 and was fired after he was arrested for a DUI which was ultimately dismissed.
+The hospital has said it does not comment on personnel issues.

+Levy was licensed to work in California, Florida and Mississippi (VA doctors do not need to be licensed in the state in which they practice).
+Online searches reveal active licenses in California and Florida, though Levy has said he does not intend to return to pathology.